Ayush-k-Shukla/RepoListing/README.md

 # Functionality

 1. Search repositories for a username
-1. Pagination with limit of 10 repos per page
+2. Pagination with limit of 10 repos per page
-1. Search repositories for a username
+3. Profile information for that username
+4. Loader untill api is fulfilled.

 # Folder structure